galder-max/ASCAT.scDataMeth/README.md

 # ASCAT.sc_data

 R Data Package for ASCAT.sc () containing pre-compiled panel of normals and IDs of bad probes (bad loci) for 450K and Epicv1 Infinium arrays.

+There is now also support for Epicv2 - only following the google drive link, as there are quotas for big files on the github LFS.

 ## Install